 - Excessive sweating

-There is a big difference in female hormones of a cyclic woman compared to a man’s hormones.
-A woman’s hormones dramatically change through the month.
-If your hormones change, your emotions change, the body changes, and your workouts should change.
-I’m not saying be sedentary!
-I’m saying be aware of your hormones and how your exercise impacts them.
+There is a big difference in the female hormones of a cyclic woman compared to a man’s hormones.
+A woman’s hormones dramatically change throughout the month.
+If your hormones change, your emotions change; the body changes, so your workouts should change.
+I’m not saying you should be sedentary!
+I’m saying you should be aware of your hormones and how your exercise impacts them.

-Before we go further let’s break down the 3 types of exercise.
-Just so we are all on the same page.
-If you’re not exercising at all you aren’t doing your hormones any favors either.
+Before we go further, let’s break down the three types of exercise – Just so that we’re all on the same page.
+If you’re not exercising at all, you aren’t doing your hormones any favors, either.

 Understanding Three Types of Exercise:

-Anaerobic exercise – more intense exercise that helps build muscle.
-This is exercise like weightlifting or HIIT.
+- Anaerobic exercise – More intense exercise that helps build muscle.
+Examples include weightlifting or HIIT.

-Flexibility exercise – stretching that increases blood flow but doesn’t increase your heart rate.
-This is a very important type of exercise that should be done daily and supports your neurological system as well.
+- Flexibility exercise – Stretching that increases blood flow but doesn’t increase your heart rate.
+This is an essential type of exercise that should be done daily and also supports your neurological system.

 You should be doing some sort of exercise regularly, but not always the same type.
 I know we can be creatures of habit, but your body needs you to switch it up.
-There are times of the month the female body can handle more stress and other times of the month that it can’t.
-During certain times of the month exercise can be inflammatory which can drain progesterone and other hormones that make up healthy hormonal balance.
+There are times of the month the female body can handle more stress and other times of the month when it can’t.
+During certain times of the month, exercise can be inflammatory, draining progesterone and other hormones that make up a healthy hormonal balance.